EricZimmerman/bstrings/README.md

             u               If set, look for Unicode strings.
 Default is true.
 Use -u false to disable x               Maximum string length.
 Default is unlimited ls              String to look for.
-When set, only matching strings are returned. lr              Regex to look for.
+When set, only matching strings are returned. ar              Range of characters to search for in 'Codepage' strings.
+Specify as a range of characters in hex format and enclose in quotes.
+Default is [\x20 -\x7E] ur              Range of characters to search for in Unicode strings.
+Specify as a range of characters in hex format and enclose in quotes.
+Default is [\u0020-\u007E] cp              Codepage to use.
+Default is 1252.
+Use the Identifier value for code pages at https://goo.gl/ig6DxW mask            When using -d, file mask to search for. * and ? are supported.
+This option has no effect when using -f lr              Regex to look for.
 When set, only matching strings are returned. sa              Sort results alphabetically
             sl              Sort results by length

     Examples: bstrings.exe -f "C:\Temp\UsrClass 1.dat" --ls URL
               bstrings.exe -f "C:\Temp\someFile.txt" --lr guid
+              bstrings.exe -d "C:\Temp" --mask "*.dll"
+              bstrings.exe -d "C:\Temp" --ar "[\x20-\x37]"
+              bstrings.exe -d "C:\Temp" --cp 10007
               bstrings.exe -d "C:\Temp" --ls test
               bstrings.exe -f "C:\Temp\someOtherFile.txt" --lr cc -sa
               bstrings.exe -f "C:\Temp\someOtherFile.txt" --lr cc -sa -m 15 -x 22